Chart Color Schemes

 Population

-Windradyne's population, as of November 2025, is estimated at around 3,500.
-This figure reflects an increase of 191 people since the 2021 Census, which reported a population of 3,309.
-The change is inferred from AreaSearch's estimate of 3,443 residents following examination of ABS's latest ERP data release in June 2024, and an additional 92 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,383 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Windradyne's growth of 5.8% since the 2021 census exceeded both the SA4 region (2.9%) and the SA3 area, marking it as a growth leader in the region.
+Windradyne's population is estimated at around 3,394 as of Nov 2025.
+This reflects an increase from the 2021 Census figure of 3,309 people, representing a growth of 85 individuals (2.6%).
+The change is inferred from AreaSearch's estimation of the resident population at 3,357 following examination of ABS's latest ERP data release in June 2024 and an additional 92 validated new addresses since the Census date.
+This results in a population density ratio of 1,341 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Windradyne has shown resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
 Natural growth contributed approximately 73.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, a significant population increase is forecast for Windradyne, with an expected increase of 945 persons to 2041, reflecting a gain of 24.9% in total over the 17 years.
+By 2041, a significant population increase is forecasted in the top quartile of Australian non-metropolitan areas, with Windradyne expected to increase by 941 persons, reflecting a gain of 28.7% in total over the 17 years.

 Frequently Asked Questions - Population